shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 ## Map for Today's Talk

-+ Seeing Ghosts
+1. Seeing Ghosts
-+ Which We've Always Done
+2. Which We've Always Done
-  I want my MTV
+    + I want my MTV
-+ Sense and Sensibility (_or, manipulating breaks in presence_)
+3. Sense and Sensibility (_or, manipulating breaks in presence_)
-+ AR for Archaeologigal Research
+4. AR for Archaeological Research
-+ AR for Public Archaeology
+5. AR for Public Archaeology
-+ WIIFM
+6. WIIFM

 <small> If you're following along on your own device, hit ESC to see all slides laid out at once </small>

-## the archaeological eye
+## 1. the archaeological eye
 <section data-background="http://www.dayofarchaeology.com/wp-content/uploads/2014/07/IMG_20140711_164910.jpg">
 ...picture this...
 </section>